alexmpaschal/login-system/README.md

 # Login System

-This is a basic login system using Node.js, Express.js, Passport.js, and MongoDB.
+This is a basic login system created with Node.js, Express.js, Passport.js, and MongoDB.

 ------